Lorenz-127/THE-CONVERSIONATOR/README.md

 ### Acknowledgements

 - My Peers in various Code Institute's Slack channels for their feedback and support.
-- All the great videos that are periodically posted by slack-bot in the various channels (You're a legend!)
+- All the great videos that are periodically posted by slack-bot in the various channels (You're a legend!).
+- Erik_4P_Lead for his advice and tips.

 ### Honourable mentions

-- I would like to thank my mentor Luke Buchanan, who adapted on the spot to my learning pace.
+- I would like to thank my mentor Luke Buchanan, for great feedback and advice.

 - Vernell for his valuable and patient advice and tips to find the right path for solution.
 [LinkedIn](https://www.linkedin.com/in/vernellclark/) [GitHub](https://github.com/VCGithubCode)

 [Top](#contents)